afishhh/bar/README.md

 # A custom status bar

 ## Features
-- dwm-ipc support
+- dwm-ipc patch support (uses dwmipcpp library), support for other window managers may be added through custom blocks.
-- easy custom block creation in C++
+- Easy custom block creation in C++.
-- quite a few built-in blocks
+- Quite a few built-in blocks.

-## Things to do
-- [ ] Right aligned blocks

-    Possible approaches:
-    - Calling draw() twice with a FakeDraw then determining the width.
-    - Calling draw() with a BufDraw that stores the draw instructions and only executes them after exiting from draw() with an offset.
-This could also be used to cache draw operations.
-    - Adding a width() method where a block would need to precalculate it's width.
-(An error could be thrown if the width from draw() does not match the one from width() or the draw() method could be made void)

-## Building
+- dwmblocks like script blocks, like in dwmblocks script blocks can also update when they recieve a signal.

 ```command
 $ ./build.sh
 <a lot of stuff>